When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 They’ll need to find a way to generate more pressure this year, especially when you consider the team’s road schedule which has them traveling to play Patrick Mahomes, Philip Rivers, Cam Newton, Deshaun Watson, and Drew Brees.

-A quick look at the betting stats from last year can shed some light on where the smart money is going in 2019:
+A quick look at the betting stats from last year can shed some light on where the smart money is going:

 The Colts are easily one of the league’s most well-rounded teams, led by one of the game’s best QBs.
 With Super Bowl aspirations and one of the league’s most explosive offenses, there’s going to be a lot of money backing Indianapolis at the bookies this season.